mrhrifat/nextjs-interview-questions/README.md

     A development mode only feature for highlighting potential problems in an application.
 It helps to identify unsafe lifecycles, legacy API usage, and a number of other features.

+    ```js
+    module.exports = {
+      reactStrictMode: true,
+    };
+    ```

+    **Note**: Since Next.js 13.5.1, Strict Mode is true by default with app router, so the above configuration is only necessary for pages.
+You can still disable Strict Mode by setting reactStrictMode: false.

     [:arrow_up: Back to Top](#table-of-contents)

 40. ### What is a singleton router in Next.js?